Extra Care Information for the Venus Fly Trap Fans! Everything you ever wanted to know about how to raise a Venus Fly Trap.

 By “responsibly”, that means not feeding them hamburger meat or Seymour’s blood.
 Just bugs, really, worms, etc. If it fits in the trap you’re probably good.
 Hard-shelled bugs do tend to eat their way through the traps, but the plant still gets the nutrients.

-There are a many dangerous myths and misconceptions out there about Venus Flytraps, most based around this idea of Venus Flytraps being “swamp” plants.
+There are many dangerous myths and misconceptions out there about Venus Flytraps, most based around this idea of Venus Flytraps being “swamp” plants.
 The reality is, they’re not swamp plants, and that type of condition could easily kill a Venus Flytrap.

 Terrariums and Artificial Lighting